Rookie0208/Rookie0208/README.md

-- 👋 Hi, I’m Amit Singh Rawat.
+- 👋 Hi, I’m Amit Rawat.
 - 👀 I’m interested in software development and Web Development.
-- 🌱 I’m currently learning Web Development and practising competitive programing in c++.
+- 🌱 I’m currently learning Web Development and improving my problem solving ability in c++.
-- 💞️ I’m looking to collaborate on any project related to Frontend and Backend and Cpp.
+- 💞️ I’m looking to collaborate on any project related to software/web development and Cpp.
 - 📫 You can contact me through me amitsr0208@gmail.com
 - ✉️ my LinkedIn - https://www.linkedin.com/in/amit-rawat-477130203
 <!---